Requiem for a Dream: Critical response

-The performances of Ellen Burstyn and Jared Leto received widespread critical acclaim, with Burstyn earning a nomination for the Academy Award for Best Actress.
+Burstyn and Leto received acclaim, with Burstyn earning a nomination for the Academy Award for Best Actress.

 On Rotten Tomatoes, Requiem for a Dream is rated 79% based on 180 reviews, with an average score of 7.40/10.
 The consensus: "Though the film may be too intense for some to stomach, the wonderful performances and the bleak imagery are hard to forget."
 On Metacritic the film has a weighted average score of 71 out of 100 based on 32 critics, indicating "generally favorable reviews".

 Film critic James Berardinelli ranked it the second-best film of the decade, behind The Lord of the Rings.
 Roger Ebert gave it 3½ out of 4, praising "how well [Aronofsky] portrays the mental states of his addicts...a window opens briefly into a world where everything is right.
 Then it slides shut."
 Elvis Mitchell of The New York Times liked the illustration of how the characters' "lives are so empty when they're not consuming."

 Peter Bradshaw of The Guardian thought the film was both "formally pleasing" with an "unflinchingly grim portrait of drug abuse."
 Peter Travers of Rolling Stone wrote that its editing and distorted images "assault the senses."
 Owen Gleiberman of Entertainment Weekly, graded it "A": "hypnotically harrowing and intense, a visual and spiritual plunge into seduction and terror."
 He thought it "may be the first movie to fully capture the way drugs dislocate us."
 Scott Brake of IGN wrote the film was "addictive" and "relentless", praising the "bravura cinematic techniques (split screens, complex cross-cutting schemes, hallucinatory visuals) to Clint Mansell's driving, hypnotic score (performed by the Kronos Quartet)."

 Some critics were less positive.
 Dessen Howe of The Washington Post did not think the film's style could "augment this one-note symphony of doom."
 David Sterritt of the Christian Science Monitor thought "the filmmaking gets addicted to its own flashy cynicism...seems as dazed and confused as the situations it wants to criticize."
 William Arnold of Seattle Post-Intelligencer wrote "Aronofsky hurls the full grammar of the cinema at us like a film student on an adrenaline rush: slow-motion, fast-forward, jump cuts, surreal fantasy sequences, endless glaring close-ups of dilating pupils, bizarre hand-held tracking shots."
 He admired the stylization, yet thought the editing was "brutalizing and counterproductive".

 Some critics characterized Requiem for a Dream in the genre of "drug movies", with films like The Basketball Diaries, Trainspotting, Spun, and Fear and Loathing in Las Vegas.